snighdhasarali/humanoid_satoshi/README.md

 ∣
 V=∣roll∣+∣pitch∣

-A balance gain that increases with tilt is computed as:
+The balance gain increases with tilt:

 𝐾
 bal